ni/nimble/packages/nimble-components/src/dialog/dialog.spec.md

     -   `nimble-dialog`
 -   _Props/Attrs_
     -   `open` - shows dialog when set, closes when cleared
+    -   `prevent-dismiss` - prevent dismissal by pressing ESC (this attribute also exists on the Nimble drawer)
 -   _Methods_
     -   `showModal()` - sets `open`, returns a `Promise` that is resolved when the dialog is closed
     -   `close()` - clears `open`